paulbuehlerdev/monaco-editor-integration/README.md

-# nte-nav
+# nte-editor

-A navigation element.
+Contains the Monaco Editor